If you suspect a child is being trafficked or sexually abused, please contact:

 Resources and Contacts

-Montana School Guidelines for the Identification and Reporting of Child Abuse and Neglect 2020-21, MT Department of Public Health and Human Services
+Montana School Guidelines for the Identification and Reporting of Child Abuse and Neglect 2023-2024, MT Department of Public Health and Human Services

 Human Trafficking in America's Schools:

-• A pioneering guide funded through the U.S. Department of Education's Office of Safe and Healthy Students, it helps school officials understand how human trafficking impacts schools; recognize the indicators of possible child trafficking; and develop policies, protocols and partnerships to address and prevent the exploitation of children.
+• A pioneering guide funded through the U.S. Department of Education's Office of Safe and Healthy Students, it helps school officials understand how human trafficking impacts schools, recognize the indicators of possible child trafficking, and develop policies, protocols, and partnerships to address and prevent the exploitation of children.

-*NEW* Addressing the Growing Problem of Domestic Sex Trafficking of Minors through PBIS
+Addressing the Growing Problem of Domestic Sex Trafficking of Minors through PBIS

-Human Trafficking of Children in the United States: A Fact Sheet for Schools
+Human Trafficking of Children in the United States: A Fact Sheet for Schools- U.S. Department of Education

-The Facts around Sex Trafficking
+The Facts Around Sex Trafficking- Polaris Project

 Curriculum Materials